And welcome back once again, ladies and gentlemen, your guiding light.

 Look at it this way.

-If we move more toward individual policies, meaning you have your own policy that you buy, where the government lets taxpayers keep more of their money if they purchase their own policies, or put it, say, in an expanded health savings account, just like think of it as your 401k.
+If we move more toward individual policies, meaning you have your own policy that you buy, where the government lets taxpayers keep more of their money if they purchase their own policies or put it, say, in an expanded health savings account, just like think of it as your 401k.

-Think of it as a 401k for health coverage, then employers would have more money to increase pay, compensation, salaries, and you'd have more money to purchase a health plan that's more conducive to your particular situation rather than to have to find a group plan that somewhat fits, but maybe not all that you want.
+And you'd have more money to purchase a health plan that's more conducive to your particular situation rather than to have to find a group plan that somewhat fits, but maybe not all that you want.

 Now, Obama opposes all of this because he wants to build a massive monument to himself.

-That is what Washington is all about.
+That is what Washington is all about, monuments, not individual liberty.

 And Obama is building a massive monument to himself with this disaster of a plan.